Loading...

 Description

-If both nodes are null
+If both nodes are null, the result is also null.

-If one of the nodes is null
+If one of the nodes is null, the non-null node wins:

 left + null --> left